 The dreamy, smooth white chocolate mousse recipe comes from a professional culinary arts program, but is easy to make in your own kitchen.
+(Skip to recipe.)

 Last week I had to pinch myself.
 I was in a food lover's paradise.
 Mmmmmmmmmm.

 Edmonton's 27th FEASTival took place at the Shaw Conference Centre and I was lucky enough to go.

 It's a grand event.
 Some of Edmonton's finest chefs and their talented apprentices from top restaurants showcase their creativity and highlight an amazing array of local foods.
 Fantastic food displays filled the exterior walls of the cavernous conference hall at the Shaw.
 I felt like bemused wanderer in a culinary version of Aladdin's cave.
 Several restaurants handed out tantalizing little amuse bouches to whet the appetite as we browsed.
 It is wonderful to see just a little glimpse of what this next generation of Edmonton chefs can create.
 It is also wonderful to see the huge array of top quality food grown and produced right here in Alberta.

 24 hours before the FEASTival, the chefs and their apprentices are given a mystery box of local products and ingredients, from which they must create their menu for the evening.
 All the planning, organizing, and cooking of the dishes is done away from their home kitchens, so they are truly challenged to use their talents.